wynss/kesko/README.md

 ## Usage

-As stated Kesko is quite useless at the moment but you can only play around with some of the built in models and experiment with the physics.
+As stated Kesko is quite useless at the moment but you can play around with some of the built in models and experiment with the physics.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Demo

-To test Kesko in the browser go to [Kesko Demo](https://toniaxelsson.com/projects/nora)
+Thanks to WebAssembly support Kesko can run in the browser, try it at [Kesko Demo](https://toniaxelsson.com/projects/nora)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>